yorunoken/check-installs/README.md

   Examples: `pacman`, `yay`, `paru`
   If no managers are specified, the script checks all supported managers.

-To customize where the script will look for the logs, set an environment variable named `BASH_HISTORY_PATH`

 ### Supported package managers

 * pacman